kimdoh/MLB-realtime-tweet/README.md

 <h2>Welcome to MLB Gameday Tweet Visualiation Tutorial</h2>
-<p>This is step by step tutorials for making <a href="http://kimdo.design/MLBtweet">MLB Gameday Realtime Tweet Visualization</a>(work in progress).
-I will introduce how I accessed realtime data and presented them on a map using d3 javascript library.<br/>You can see earlier process of the project on <a href="http://dohyungkim.com/mlb-gameday">my website</a>.</p>
+<p>This is step by step tutorials for making <a href="http://kimdo.design/MLBtweet" target="_blank">MLB Gameday Realtime Tweet Visualization</a>(work in progress).
+I will introduce how I accessed realtime data and presented them on a map using d3 javascript library.<br/>You can see earlier process of the project on <a href="http://dohyungkim.com/mlb-gameday" target="blank">my website</a>.</p>

 <ul>
 	<li><a href="">Setting up server and website</a></li>